 Most importantly, DSM is consistent throughout the entire Synology ecosystem.
 As a result, when you know one Synology server, for the most part, you know them all.
 Again, it’s just like any Windows or Mac OS.

-Synology DSM’s applicable core settings and features
+Synology DSM: Robust core settings and features

 Advanced storage and user management, with 2-factor Authentication login

-Supporting all standard RAIDs and SHR, a Synology server delivers all the storage setup you'd want, from the most basic to the most advanced levels.
+- All standard RAIDs and SHR, a Synology server delivers all the storage setup you’d want, from the most basic to the most advanced levels.

+- Starting with DSM 7, all Synology NAS servers have the option of a 2-factor Authentication login, which you can enforce on individual accounts or a user group.
 Once turned on, users can use the phone or an app as a verification key for added security.
 They can also trust specific devices, making subsequent logins more convenient.

 Active Directory integration